-The final piece is to create a simple way to link yourself back to all of the aspects of having the work life you truly desire.
+The final piece in designing ideal work lifestyle is to create a simple way to link yourself back to all of the aspects of having the work life you truly desire.

 You can do this by creating a “resource anchor” that can take you instantly into the mindset of the kind of person who creates that kind of business.

 This is a Neuro-Linguistic Programming (NLP) technique that you can do for yourself, or you could pay a practitioner to help you with it.

 If you want to give it a go, I‘ll give a brief explanation of how to set your anchor here, but to be honest it is generally more powerful to have an NLP practitioner do it with you.

 All you need to do is to use a visualization (the perfect day Experience exercise would work) to really get yourself into the feeling of designing ideal work lifestyle.

 The perfect day exercise I just talked about would work fine.

 Then you pick a specific physical action to ‘anchor’ it to.